-When it comes to telling old folklores or mythological stories, people in India often do it the hard way – by enacting dance or drama on stage.
-There is some kind of liveliness in such performances that not only give life to the original stories, but also bring our life to a state of exuberance and enthusiasm.
+When it comes to telling old folklores or mythological stories, cultural performances like Theyyam can’t be disregarded.
+There is some kind of liveliness in such performances that not only give life to the original stories but also bring our life to a state of exuberance and enthusiasm.

-During a performance, a Theyyakaran completely merges himself with the rhythm and powerful dance moves – which goes all the way from giving intense expressions to breaking a coconut with the forehead.
+During a performance, a Theyyakaran completely merges himself with the rhythm and powerful dance moves that goes all the way from giving intense expressions to breaking a coconut with the forehead.

-Where I managed to see only a few performances, in reality there are over 400 different forms of Theyyam, which takes place between December to April every year, making these 5 months ideal for any tourist and photography lover, who is visiting North Kerala.
+Where I managed to see only a few performances, in reality, there are over 400 different forms of Theyyam.
+The performances take place between December to April every year, making these 5 months ideal for any tourist and photography lover, to visit North Kerala.

-Other than being one of the most visually impressive form of art and dance performances in India, it is unique in a way that it is performed by the people of different castes.
+Other than being one of the most visually impressive forms of art and dance performances in India, Theyyam performances are unique in a way that it is performed by the people of different castes.
 But that’s not how it was back in the days.

-If you go a little beyond the main stage, to the preparation room, you’d watch dozens of volunteers, all charged up and toiling with their own duties – as if almost making sure, at their individual level, that the festival gets concluded with nothing but an absolute success.
+If you go behind the main stage, to the preparation room, you can see dozens of volunteers, all charged up and toiling with their own duties – as if almost making sure, at their individual level, that the festival gets concluded with nothing but an absolute success.

 I saw a man making simple decorations out of banana leaves in the preparation room.
 Almost 2 hours later, when I stepped back in the preparation room, as one Theyyakaran concluded his performance, to see how it all looked at the backstage, I found the same man, still engaged with his work, as if looking out for some perfection in the banana leaves.

-Outside, another dedicated bunch was busy carrying heavy logs of wood to prepare for a big fire-party, while the kids walk about the area, engaged in their own lively conversations, or almost hypnotized by different Theyyams.
+Outside, another dedicated bunch was busy carrying heavy logs of wood to prepare for a big fire-party, while the kids walk about the area, engaged in their own lively conversations, or almost hypnotized by different Theyyam.

 After all, I realized, this what festivals and cultures are meant for — in their true, absolute sense.